dkomics/ilri-africa-cdc-training/bacteria-wgs/bacteria-wgs.md

 Genome assessment entails producing the quality metrics that gauge both the completeness and contiguity of the assembled genome.
 Good quality metrics ensure that we are confident in the biological insights we obtain from the assembled genome.

 1. #### ***Genome contiguity***
     Genome contiguity is the length cutoff for the longest contigs that contain 50% of the total genome length.
 It is often measured as contig N50.
+We will use QAUST to keep track of the length of each contig and provides basic statistics.
+However, QUAST has many functionalities.
     ```
     module load quast/5.0.2
     ```